johnmcswain/mgt3745-hw3-template/README.md

 ## How to Run

-Create your repository from the instructor's HW3 template and name it `mgt3745-hw3`.
+Create your repository from the this HW3 template and name it `mgt3745-hw3`.
 The supplied app is a starter; adapt it to one feature from your own specification.
 This project runs inside a GitHub Codespace.
 No local install.

 1. On your repository page, click **Code → Codespaces → Create codespace on main**.
 Wait for setup to finish; first-boot time varies.